 By subtracting the index factor from the stock factor, the actual volatility normalised out performance of the stock versus the index is calculated.
 Positive numbers will represent out performance against the index, negative numbers will represent under performance versus the index.

-I originally described this approach and published the Tradesignal software suite indicator code on a different website, see it over here https://welovealgos.com/outperformance/
+I published the Tradesignal software suite indicator code on a different website, see it over here welovealgos.com/outperformance/

 Algorithmic stock picking portfolio test